engrcollins/Rule-validation-API/README.md

 }
 ```
 ### Endpoint requirements/constraints:
-- [x] The rule and data fields are required.
+- [x] A. The rule and data fields are required.

-- [x] The rule field should be a valid JSON object and should contain the following required fields:
+- [x] B. The rule field should be a valid JSON object and should contain the following required fields:
     - b1 field: The field in the data passed to validate the rule against.
 My implementation for the field also supports nested data objects. e.g. if field is passed as `"card.first6"` it means I have to check to see if the data contains a card field, then check to see if the card field contains a `first6` field. `*Note:*` The nesting is not more than two levels
     - b2 condition: The condition to use for validating the rule.
 Accepted condition values are:
         > *i. eq: Means the field value should be equal to the condition value*

-        > *ii. neq:* Means the field value should not be equal to the condition value
+        > *ii. neq:* Means the field value should not be equal to the condition value.*

-        **iii. gt:** Means the field value should be greater than the condition value
+        >*iii. gt: Means the field value should be greater than the condition value.*

-        **iv. gte:** Means the field value should be greater than or equal to the condition value
+        >*iv. gte: Means the field value should be greater than or equal to the condition value .*

-        **v. contains:** Means the field value should contain the condition value
+        >*v. contains:* Means the field value should contain the condition value.*

-    **b3. condition_value:** The condition value to run the rule against.
+    - b3 condition_value: The condition value to run the rule against.
 Your rule evaluation is expected to be like:
     `["data.field"] ["rule.condition"] ["rule.condition_value"]`

-***c.*** The data field can be any of:
+- [x] C. The data field can be any of:
-    c1/ A valid JSON object
+    - c1/ A valid JSON object
-    c2/ A valid array
+    - c2/ A valid array
-    c3/ A string
+    - c3/ A string

-***d*** If a required field isn't passed, my endpoint returns with a response (HTTP 400 status code) that is similar to the below:
+- [x] D. If a required field isn't passed, my endpoint returns with a response (HTTP 400 status code) that is similar to the below:
 ```jsx
     {
         "message": "[field] is required."